3dcoat/RizomUV-3DCoat-Bridge-Modeling-Retopo/README.md

 <img width="400" height="400" alt="RizomUV to 3DCoat thumbnail" src="https://github.com/user-attachments/assets/19930414-0a64-40b8-9db7-8f6f33876ad7" />

+The RizomUV Bridge for 3DCoat is a live-link plugin that lets you send 3D meshes seamlessly back and forth between 3DCoat and RizomUV.
+It allows you to leverage RizomUV’s ultra-fast, advanced automated unwrapping and packing algorithms directly alongside 3DCoat's sculpting and texturing workflow.

+# What the Bridge Does

+.
+One-Click Transfer: Exports your active mesh from 3DCoat straight into a running instance of RizomUV with a single command.
+.
+Round-Trip Editing: Automatically sends the newly unfolded UV maps and island layouts back into 3DCoat without manual importing or exporting of files.
+.
+Pipeline Efficiency: Combines 3DCoat’s powerful voxel sculpting and painting environment with RizomUV’s industry-leading UV unwrapping and packing precision.

 # Important note for RizomUV:

 Make sure the path in the Python script points to the .exe file you actually have installed (RizomUV or Unfold3D).
 This version is ready for RizomUV 2025.